gvwilson/sensibleadventures/cloudherd/new.md

 foursome set off.

 Noxy hurried to keep up with her father as Thokmay and Kulbinder fell in behind her.
 "Why did he talk like that?
-I could barely understand him."
+It was like something out of one of Grappa Gas's old songs."

 "That's how people spoke when he first learned human language," Ulfmaerr answered, slowing slightly to let the others catch up.
 "I